Cette publication est également disponible en :

 Mantua itself offers us a good example of this situation.
 Until the second half of the xvi e century, interest in cabalistic texts was relatively low among the Jews of Mantua 19I underlined the development of Cabal studies in Mantua in the xvi e and xvii e centuries in my book Mantova e la qabalah . .
 We know that Yehudah Hayyat had composed here his influential commentary on Ma‘arekhet ha-Elohut, being requested to do this by Jacob Jabez, who had reached Mantua after being exiled from Spain and later from Portugal.
 However, at the eve of the printing of the Zohar it didn’t exist in Mantua a kabbalistic school.
 The editors and the printers who produced the Zohar edition came from far away.
 Immanuel de Corropoli, of the Gallichi family, was born in central Italy.
 Corropoli is a town in Abruzzo; to the xvi e century, when the Aquaviva family reigned.
 Immanuel of Benevento came from the town in Campania, Southern Italy, while Isaac de Lattes was of Provençal origin Among the people involved in the printing project, only Ya‘aqov of Gazzuolo seems to have been linked to the Mantua region, Gazzuolo being located some 20 km away from Mantua itself.
 Abraham of Modena, the son-in-law of Isaac de Lattes, who acted as editor and proof-reader moved from Bologna to Mantua just to supervise the printing of the kabbalistic works.
 In his letters to his father-in-law, who resided in Pesaro, he has left us with a vivid description of the material difficulties of his task: Avraham complains about the bad food and the exhausting rhythm of work in a hostile atmosphere where quite a few co-religionists openly criticized the project.
 During this period Immanuel of Benevento died and Immanuel of Corropoli probably departed from Mantua, leaving Avraham to conclude their work.
 We know that in 1561, as soon as the printing of the Zohar was finished, he returned to Bologna.
 The subsequent texts were printed by Ya’aqov of Gazzuolo alone, who himself then left Mantua in 1563 to seek his fortune in Venice.
 Only after the printing of the Zohar and is spreading throughout Italy, Mantua became a centre of kabbalistic learning, and played a pivotal role in this domain, as we know, for instance, from the activity of rabbi Moses Zacuto.

-Born in Amsterdam, Zacuto had studied in Poland before settling in Verona and then Venice, his residence for more than 25 years.
-He had greatly contributed to the publishing of many kabbalistic texts by Hebrew printing presses in Venice and had gathered around him a circle of important disciples.
-When he was appointed Chief Rabbi of Mantua in 1673, Zacuto brought with him his remarkable library, assembled in his Venetian years and containing all of the major Lurianic works as well as a vast collection of magical texts.
-It was probably in Mantua that he completed a monumental commentary to the Zohar.
-A great theoretician with respect to devotional tendencies in Jewish mysticism, Zacuto prepared many anthologies of tiqqunim (lit. “restorations”), or liturgical manuals, according to the Kabbalah.
-It was still in Mantua that he founded a congregation known under the name of Chadashim the-Beqarim , who brought together some of the city’s most important rabbis and scholars and remained active until the Emancipation at the end of the 18th century e century.
-From Casale Monferrato and Reggio Emilia, Venice and Alessandria, the most eminent kabbalists turned to Zacuto for bibliographical advice and study guidelines or to communicate to him their doubts and experiences.
-Zacuto’s correspondence, seemingly far away from the cultural mainstream in Europe, can also be read as a partial analytic commentary to the later Kabbalah in Italy and shows to what extent Judaism there, at the end of the 17th e century, Judaism was completely imbued with the doctrines of the cabal, and in particular of the zoharic mysticism.
+Born in Amsterdam, Zacuto studied in Poland before settling in Verona and then in Venice, where he has lived for more than 25 years.
+He contributed significantly to the publication of numerous Kabbalistic texts by the Hebrew printing houses of Venice and gathered a circle of prominent disciples around him.
+When he was appointed Chief Rabbi of Mantua in 1673, Zacuto brought with him his remarkable library, assembled during his years in Venice, which contained all the major works of Lurianic Kabbalah, as well as a vast collection of magical texts.
+It was probably in Mantua that he wrote his monumental commentary on the Zohar.
+A leading theorist on the devotional trends of Jewish mysticism, Zacuto compiled numerous anthologies of tiqqunim (lit. “restorations”), or liturgical manuals, based on Kabbalah.
+It was also in Mantua that he founded a congregation known as the Chadashim l’-Beqarim, which brought together some of the city’s most important rabbis and scholars and remained active until the Emancipation at the end ofthe 18th century.
+From Casale Monferrato and Reggio Emilia, Venice and Alessandria, the most eminent Kabbalists turned to Zacuto for bibliographic advice and study guidelines, or to share their doubts and experiences.
+His correspondence, seemingly far removed from the dominant cultural current in Europe, can also be read as a partial analytical commentary on late Kabbalah in Italy and demonstrates the extent to which, by the end of the17th century, Judaism was completely imbued with the doctrines of Kabbalah, and in particular with Zoharic mysticism.

 With the arrival of Zacuto, Mantua became the main mystical center in Italy, a role that the city retained until the end of the 18th century. e century.
 As demonstrated by the large number of manuscripts still preserved in the city, many little kabbalistic circles, where Zacuto’s works were painstakingly copied and annotated, were active throughout this period.
 In some cases, we even possess notebooks referring to Zacuto’s lessons in Mantua and indicating exact dates with summaries of the subjects discussed and of the objections raised.
 The scores of manuscripts written in Mantua in these years provided the basis for a rich textual tradition.
 Repeatedly copied, they travelled as far as Central and Eastern Europe.
 Some of the earliest editions of cabalistic texts printed in distant Poland in the late 18th century e century have been drawn from manuscripts of the Mantua school.